tomrausch/kubernetes_public/doc/Install Kubernetes (kubeadm) On Linux (Ubuntu).md

 Confirm The Pods Advance To STATUS Of 'Running'

 > [!IMPORTANT]
-> The coredns pods and pods added later will not advance to a STATUS of "Running" until the technician installs a pod networking solution
+> The coredns pods will not advance to a STATUS of "Running" until the technician installs a pod networking solution
+> Ad-hoc pods added now will not advacne to a STATUS of "Running" even after the technician installs a pod networking solution
+> - Note the node "busybox" stays in a STATUS of "Pending"
 > Refer to a later step to install a pod networking solution

 ```